dafny-lang/dafny/docs/DafnyRef/Types.md

 is known at its points of use, not its body.
 The body can be _revealed_ for reasoning purposes using the [reveal statment](#sec-reveal-statement).

-Like methods, functions can be either _instance_ (which they are by default) or _static_ (when the function declaration contains the keyword `static`).
+Like methods, functions can be either _instance_ (which they are by default when declared within a type) or _static_ (when the function declaration contains the keyword `static` or is declared in a module).
 An instance function, but not a static function, has an implicit receiver parameter, `this`.
 A static function `F` in a class `C` can be invoked by `C.F(…)`.
 This provides a convenient way to declare a number of helper functions in a separate class.